xaviervitor/godotchess/README.md

 # godotchess
-A Chess game made using the Godot game engine
+A chess game made using the Godot game engine.